Contractors in Oregon are required by the

 If you are ultimately found at fault through the court process and a judgment is made against you, you then have two options: make payment or ignore it.
 If you choose to ignore it, the claimant can file a claim against the bond with the CCB to collect restitution up to the full bond limit.

 At any point in this process you and the claimant can handle the dispute outside of the third party.
-The dispute can be dropped at any point as well.
-You will have many opportunities to plead your case to either the CCB or a civil court.
+The dispute can also be dropped at any time.
+You will have many opportunities to plead your case to either the Construction Contractors Board or a civil court.
 There are so many options to resolve the conflict before it will get to a bond claim.
 However, if it does get to the end with both parties disagreeing and a civil judgment is placed against you with no more means of fighting it, then it is best to make payment on that judgment.

 At Jet, we will do everything in our power to fight for you in the claim process, but we are legally obligated to payout on the bond when the CCB receives notice of an unpaid judgment.
 A surety bond is not insurance; you are obligated to pay back the surety company in full for the claim amount and any fees associated if a bond claim is paid out.
 A bond claim can result in the CCB taking action against the license through fines or revocation/suspension of the license.
 With these things in mind, it is best to complete the judgment before it gets to a bond claim, and even better to handle a dispute before it gets to a court judgment.
 The infographic below provides a picture of the different paths in the contractor dispute process.